The Millionaire Next Door is a study on millionaires, teaching readers what are the habits and mindsets of actual millionaires.

 Stanley & Danko say many people could be wealthy but are not because of their mindset around spending.

 They are on the hedonic treadmill and believe that not displaying wealth is like not having any.

 For these people, you are successful when you can show and consume, so they maximize their income around consumption.

 And some of them even take up debt to fuel their consumption (this is the definition of the sidewalk people in DeMarco’s The Millionaire Fastlane)

 Millionaires don’t have such a mentality.
 Millionaires are not interested in showing off.
-The authors say media and newspaper tell us the wrong story: millionaires don’t buy the highest priced items.
+The authors say media and newspapers tell us the wrong story: millionaires don’t buy the highest-priced items.

 For every luxury “most expensive” item a millionaire buys, there are 8 non-millionaires who buy it.

 Instead, the millionaires budget and control their expenses.

 The typical millionaire in Stanley & Danko survey has an annual income of less than 7% of their total wealth.